exercism/bash/exercises/practice/reverse-string/.approaches/introduction.md

 ## Which approach to use?

 Calling out to `rev` makes this exercise extremely trivial.
-In a work environment, it's exactly the approach to take.
+In a production environment, it's exactly the right approach to take.

 If you're interested in learning about bash loops and parameter expansion, experimenting with the loop approach is more interesting.